AysenUnlu/FitnessTracker/README.md

 ## About: ##

-* For this assignment, we created a workout tracker.
-This assignment requires us to create Mongo database with a Mongoose schema and handle routes with Express.
+* For this project, we created a workout tracker.
+This project requires us to create Mongo database with a Mongoose schema and handle routes with Express.
 When the user loads the page, they can create a new workout, or continue with their last workout or explore their previous workouts.
 They can add exercises to a previous workout plan or a new workout plan.
 They can mark the exercises completed after they finish them.
 User needs to signup or signin to use the program.

 ## Installation: ##